lighthouse-labs/mini-project-V/README.md

 ### Description

-We will combine our skills from the previous modules to identify questions with the same meaning.
-We will use the dataset from Quora that have been labeled by human experts.
-Human labeling is a `noisy` process, and labels should be taken to be `informed` but not 100% accurate.
-Furthermore, this labeling is also very expensive (humans would need to spend a lot of time to label all question) therefore it's much more efficient to identify duplicated questions by machine learning (if model is reasonably accurate :).
+We will combine the skills we developed in the previous modules to identify duplicate questions in a dataset provided by Quora.
+This dataset  was labeled by human experts which is an expensive process.
+The model you will build will need to automatically identify and label duplicate questions.

-We are going to build this classifier during the project.
+We are going to need to build a classifier model to achieve this result..

 ### Data